-3.2 Reserves and Cash balances - The Council's cash balances comprise revenue and capital resources and cash flow monies.
+3.2 Reserves and Cash balances - the Council's cash balances comprise revenue and capital resources and cash flow monies.
 The Council's core cash resources comprised as follows:-

-Usable Reserves and Provisions Draft 31 March 2023 £'m Final 31 March 2022 £'m
+Usable Reserves and Provisions Draft 31-Mar-23 £'m Final 31-Mar-22 £'m

-Council Fund General Reserve 13.967 12.278
+Council fund general reserve 13.967 12.278

-Earmarked Reserves 19.637 23.181
+Earmarked reserves 19.637 23.181

 Housing Revenue Account (HRA) reserve 12.107 12.333

-School Reserves 6.716 7.827
+School reserves 6.716 7.827

-Capital Receipts Reserves 1.908 2.381
+Capital receipts Reserves 1.908 2.381

 Capital Grant Unapplied 0.407 0.000

 Total Usable Reserves 54.742 58.000

 Provisions 5.037 4.915

 Total Usable Reserves and Provisions 59.779 62.915

-- expenditure is termed the Capital Financing Requirement (CFR).
+- 3.3 Externalisation of borrowing The Council's underlying need to borrow for capital expenditure is termed the Capital Financing Requirement (CFR).
 This figure is a gauge of the Council's debt position.
 The CFR results from the capital activity of the Council and the resources utilised to pay for the capital spend.
 It represents the 2022/23 capital expenditure financed by borrowing, and prior years' capital expenditure funded by borrowing which has not yet been paid for by revenue or other resources.
 Part of the Council's treasury activities is to address the funding requirements for this borrowing need.
 Depending on the capital expenditure programme, the Treasury Service organises the Council's cash position to ensure sufficient cash is available to meet the capital plans and cash flow requirements.
 This may be sourced through borrowing from external bodies (such as the Government, through the Public Works Loan Board (PWLB) or the money markets) or utilising temporary cash resources within the Council.
 There was no externalisation of borrowing in 2022/23 financial year. - 3.3.1 Gross borrowing and the CFR In order to ensure that borrowing levels are prudent over the medium term and only for a capital purpose, the Council should ensure that its gross external borrowing does not, except in the short term, exceed the total of the capital financing requirement in the preceding year plus the estimates of any additional capital financing requirement for the current and next two financial years.
 This essentially means that the Council is not borrowing to support revenue expenditure.

 The internal borrowing strategy has now been implemented over the last few years.
-The gross borrowing of £123.8m at 31 March 2023 is less than the forecast CFR for the following two years:-
+The gross borrowing of £123.8m at 31 March 2023 is less than the forecast CFR for the following two years.